OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/10 December 2016.md

 ---

 ## Cosmic Structure & Densities

 - The fundamental language of the **information field** is geometric shapes.
 - Inverted symbols play an inverted role, as used in **Satanist movements**.
+- Symbols act as connectors to information and are universal, not subjective or arbitrary.

 ---

 ## Earth Changes & Environmental Events